-  - Cutaneous larva migrans (CLM), also known as "creeping eruption" or animal hookworms, usually occurs on the distal lower extremities and often has a vesicular component.
+- Cutaneous larva migrans (CLM), also known as "creeping eruption," is caused by hookworm infection, usually occurs on the distal lower extremities, and often has a vesicular component.
 Unlike strongyloidiasis, the lesions of CLM only migrate 1-2 cm per day.

 - Gnathostomiasis occurs most commonly in Southeast Asia and may be furuncular at times.

 - Migratory myiasis causes wider lesions, migrates slowly, and often becomes furuncular.

 - Other causes of retiform purpura: thrombophilias, including the antiphospholipid syndrome, coumadin or heparin necrosis; cocaine levamisole toxicity; granulomatosis with polyangiitis; eosinophilic granulomatosis with polyangiitis; polyarteritis nodosa